Smarter Volunteer Manager Training

 Abbey House (1st floor), 10 Bothwell Street, Glasgow G2 6LU.

-By taking part in this training participants will . . .
+Participants engaging in this training will . . .

 - learn how to accommodate the mind-set that supports our Dynamic Model* of Volunteer Management

 - explore the model, its power, and implications for effective best practice